-The key to restoring and maintaining your brain health is Brain S.E.L.F.
+The key to restoring, maintaining and reversing your brain health is Brain S.E.L.F.
 Care.
-Nourishing and stimulating the brain on a daily basis is the key to maintaining healthy brain cells, neurogenesis, (creating more brain cells), preventing memory loss and brain diseases.
+Nourishing and stimulating the brain on a daily basis is the key to reversing aging, and maintaining healthy brain cells, neurogenesis, (creating more brain cells), preventing memory loss and brain diseases.
 Your brain is your most prized real estate so make time to keep yours healthy and thriving with these Brain S.E.L.F.
 Care tips.

 Do you feel like you just keep forgetting things?
 Do you feel as if your mind races during the day and you are having trouble focusing?
 Is your mind racing at bedtime and it’s hard to fall off into a healing, nourishing sleep?

 S= Brain Serenity

 Serenity is the opposite of stress. earn a few simple practices that scientific research has proven supports brain health, lowers blood pressure, lowers your heart rate, gives you an immune boost and reduces the stress hormones in your body.
 These practices also help your body produce calming healing hormones that de-stress the mind and body.

 Do any of these serenity practices for just 2-4 minutes to reduce stress right away.
 I love many of the apps found in the app store for all of the practices listed below, (short meditations, affirmation apps, music you love, and apps with beautiful relaxing nature and sounds, and guided imagery apps).
 Love Insight Timer and CALM app for meditation and guided meditations.

 Do a short meditation.
 Over a thousand scientific studies prove practicing a relaxation response creates health benefits and reduces stress

 - Be silent in a comfortable place for a few moments